 - Sweet potato cubed, baked with a little cinnamon and scrambled eggs

 I know some of these things on my list seem crazy but it has works for us.
 When I make something for dinner and they don’t eat it, I use to be that “bad mom” and send them to bed hungry.
 I would feel really bad, so I recently decided they can pick veggies for dinner.
 They really like it too.
-I would love to hear the ways you get your children to eat their veggies.
+I would love to hear the ways you get your children to eat their veggies, and what veggies they eat the best.
+Please don’t forget to share.
 Love ya, Mary xoxo

 I get a small commission for purchases made through links within this page.